Membership Levels & Qualifications

 ASSOCIATE MEMBERSHIP

-Associate Members are eligible to receive an NCIS Associate Member card, to attend NCIS conferences at a fee determined by the Board, to publicly identify as an Associate Member of NCIS, to receive NCIS members-only communications, and to upgrade Associate membership at any renewal date by applying for Regular membership.
+Associate members are eligible to attend NCIS conferences at a fee determined by the Board, to publicly identify as an Associate member of NCIS, to receive NCIS members-only communications, and to upgrade Associate membership at any renewal date by applying for Full membership.
+They may also apply for some of the grants offered by NCIS.

 PARTNER GROUP MEMBERSHIP